nocodb/nocodb/packages/nocodb/README.md

 </h1>

 <p align="center">
-NocoDB is the fastest and easiest way to build online databases for business users.
+NocoDB is the fastest and easiest way to build databases online.
 </p>

 <div align="center">